VolMorphNet/MarsCONE/README.md

 - **center** – reference point near the cone interior.

 For each detected point, the algorithm stores a `status` flag.
-This flag describes **which branch of the detection logic produced the final point** and is intended for QA/QC, debugging and method comparison (e.g. when inspecting problematic cones).
+This flag describes **which branch of the detection logic produced the final point** and is intended for Quality Contol, debugging and method comparison (e.g. when inspecting problematic cones).

 In general, the workflow is: